 La Table française

 Come and have lunch at the Table française, while also practicing your French language skills, meeting other French speakers, and getting to know your fellow students and professors in a casual setting.
-Every Monday at 12:00 p.m. in the International Studies Residential College (ISRC) dining hall at 1835 Hinman.
+Every Monday at 12:00 p.m. at 1835 Hinman Avenue dining hall, the ISRC section.
 For information about the French Table lunches, contact Margaret Dempster.